RohanBhatnagar/tinyllama-cluster/README.md

 # Doing better than LoRA fine-tuning on TinyLlama

 This experiment aims to beat baseline LoRA by only employing chunks of the feed-forward networks (FFNs) in TinyLlama-1.1B-Chat-v1.0.
 It does the following without adding any new params (other than LoRA):
-1. **Partitioning**: Split MLP layers into N uniform clusters based on their weight rows, as similar rows will have similar activations.
+1. **Partitioning**: MLPs in LLMs are very sparsely activated.
+We can partition them into N uniform clusters based on their rows, as similar rows will have similar activations.
 2. **Model Surgery**: Rearrange rows so that clusters are contiguous in memory.
 3. **Routing**: Implement top-k routing during inference, sending tokens to FFN partitions whose activation is among the top-k highest partition activations.
 4. **Fine-tuning**: Finetune the modified and baseline models using LoRA.